How to Turn Off Water to Your House

 Q. How do I turn water off completely in my house?

-The main shutoff valve to the home stops the flow of water into the home, effectively turning off water completely in the house.
-However, if the main shutoff valve doesn’t work, the water can also be shut off outside at the curbstop, though most municipalities will only allow a licensed plumber or a city official to operate the emergency curbstop valve.
+The main shut-off valve to the home stops the flow of water into the home, effectively turning off water completely in the house.
+However, if the main shut-off valve doesn’t work, the water can also be shut off outside at the curbstop, though most municipalities will only allow a licensed plumber or a city official to operate the emergency curbstop valve.

 Q. How long should I run water after the shut off?

 After turning off the water to the house, you should open a faucet on the lowest level of the home to allow the water left in the pipes to drain.
 Leave the faucet open while you work.
 When you turn the water back on, keep the faucet open to give air trapped in the pipes a place to escape.
-Let the water run for about five to 10 minutes, then close the faucet.
+Let the water run for about 5 to 10 minutes, then close the faucet.

 Q. What if my main water valve is stuck?

-If the main shutoff valve is stuck or seized, you can attempt to loosen it with a set of channel locks or a pipe wrench.
+If the main shut-off valve is stuck or seized, you can attempt to loosen it with a set of channel locks or a pipe wrench.
 Just keep in mind that if you apply too much pressure to the valve, you can break the handle or the stem.
 In some cases, even if you use a wrench or pliers you will not be able to get the valve moving again.
 At this point, it’s recommended to call a plumber to replace the valve.

 Q. What happens if I flush the toilet while the water valve is off?